Site Survey Resources

 Site Sitter Legend – These are the organizations keeping watch over the sites

-You can feel free to go out and do a survey on site ‘taken’ by someone else if it is nearby your house or for any other reason and submit the information.
+You can feel free to go out and do a survey any site you like if it is nearby your house or for any other reason and submit the information.
 If you plan to do that, please reach out to us and let us know – but any/all experience is good, and all data is good!
+Visit the site and fill out the following form from your phone in the field.

 If you would rather have a print copy to take to the site, that can be found here – please subsequently enter the data collected on paper into the form from a computer or tablet.